telerik/ajax-docs/getting-started/performance/radcompression.md

 </telerik.web.ui>
 ````

->note Note that setting the same attribute at page level will override the web.config settings because it will be treated with higher priority.
->

-## Known issues
+## Known Issues

-Here are some of the known issues you can face when using RadCompression.
+Tis section lists some of the common known issues you might encounter when using the Compression module.

-**1.** *Problem:* When RadCompression is enabled and you are using **.NET 4.0 or .NET 4.5**, event handlers might not be raised in a default document in IIS 7 and higher versions **Integrated Mode.**
+1. **Problem** When Compression is enabled and you are using .NET 4.0 or .NET 4.5, event handlers might not be raised in a default document in the Integrated Mode of IIS 7 and later versions.

-*Solution:* This problem is caused by a breaking change in .NET 4.0 described [here](https://www.asp.net/learn/whitepapers/aspnet4/breaking-changes#0.1__Toc256770154).
-To workaround it one can set **preCondition="managedHandler"** for the RadCompression module.
-You may also need to remove the **runAllManagedModulesForAllRequests** setting from your web.config if you have it (or set it to false).
+  **Solution** This problem is caused by a breaking change in .NET 4.0 described [here](https://www.asp.net/learn/whitepapers/aspnet4/breaking-changes#0.1__Toc256770154).
+To work around the issue, set `preCondition="managedHandler"` for the Compression module.
+You may also need to remove the `runAllManagedModulesForAllRequests` setting from your `web.config` if you have it, or, alternatively, set it to `false`.

-**2.** *Problem:* RadControls bound to a WCF services do not work In Classic AppPool scenarios with Windows authentication enabled.
+1. **Problem** Controls bound to WCF services do not work in classic AppPool scenarios with Windows authentication enabled.

-*Solution:* Try removing RadCompression from the HttpModules section of the web.config.
-We have found out that on some machines RadCompression halts the WCF responses, effectively breaking the pages that consume the services.
+  **Solution** Try removing the Compression from the HttpModules section of the `web.config`.
+On some machines the Compression module halts the WCF responses effectively breaking the pages that consume the services.

-**3.** - *Problem:* Control state cannot be loaded properly after a postback.
-This can happen if the ViewState is stored in the session and popup windows cause a number of postbacks.
-This causes the session history to be lost for the main page (see the sessionPageState section above).
+1. **Problem** The control state cannot be loaded properly after a postback.
+This can happen if the ViewState is stored in the session and popup windows cause a number of postbacks, which causes the session history to be lost for the main page.

-*Solution:* Disable RadCompression and use the IIS dynamic content compression.
+  **Solution** Disable the Compression module and use the IIS dynamic content compression.
 Alternatively, you can store the ViewState in the hidden field only.
-The third option is to increase the history cache but this will consume system resources and will only delay the issue.
+Yet another option is to increase the history cache but this will consume system resources and will only delay the issue.

-## What is the benefit?
+## Benefits

-You can see the results from eight unique tests made by our evangelist Todd Anglin in the [following blog post](https://blogs.telerik.com/toddanglin/posts/09-01-28/Optimization-Tips-RadCompression-Module.aspx) and in[this blog post](https://blogs.telerik.com/toddanglin/posts/09-02-27/Optimization-Tip-RadCompression-for-ViewState.aspx) concerning the usage of page adapters.
+For more information about using page adapters, refer to the results from eight unique tests made by evangelist Todd Anglin in the [following blog post](https://blogs.telerik.com/toddanglin/posts/09-01-28/Optimization-Tips-RadCompression-Module.aspx) and in [this blog post](https://blogs.telerik.com/toddanglin/posts/09-02-27/Optimization-Tip-RadCompression-for-ViewState.aspx).

-## Optimization tip summary
+## Optimization Tip Summary

-When it comes to RadCompression, the impact it has on your site just depends on where your users are located.
-If you have a site that is deployed over the web where latency and connection speeds are unpredictable, reducing the bytes you send over the wire is	an easy way to improve your site's performance.
-And since RadCompression can literally be implemented with a single change to your	config file, you really do not have much to lose.
-In a quick word:

-**RadCompression is an easy way to reduce the bytes sent over the wire for XHR operations.**
+The impact the usage of the Compression module has on your site depends on the location of your users.
+If you have a site that is deployed over the web where latency and connection speeds are unpredictable, reducing the bytes you send over the wire is	an easy way to improve your site performance.
+And since the Compression can literally be implemented with a single change to your	`config` file, you do not have much to lose.
+Therefore, using the Compression is an easy way to reduce the bytes sent over the wire for XHR operations.

->tip RadCompression is deprecated in favor of the IIS dynamic content compression that solves the same problem at the server level.
+Note that the Compression approach is now deprecated in favor of the IIS dynamic content compression that solves the same problem at the server level.